How Much of These Hills Is Gold

-How Much of These Hills Is Gold is a 2020 debut novel by author C Pam Zhang.
+How Much of These Hills Is Gold is a 2020 debut novel by American author C Pam Zhang.
 It was longlisted for the Booker Prize and won the Asian/Pacific American Award for Literature for Adult Fiction.
 The book was published by Riverhead Books in North America and by Virago Press in the United Kingdom and Commonwealth.

 Development and writing

 Zhang began the novel after waking up with the opening sentence in her head.
 She did not originally intend to write a novel, and after completing the first chapter, Zhang stopped working on the project for a period of time.
 The novel takes place in the American West, a setting explored in novels Zhang read when young, including East of Eden, Lonesome Dove, and Little House on the Prairie.
 The first chapter was written without conducting research, as Zhang did not want research to "stifle" her writing.

 Though this novel was the first published by Zhang, she says that she has another "drawer" novel "that will never see the light of day".